How does photography become art? Here are more answers from the best fine art photographers.

 Musco’s investigation into the power of aggregation found in nature has fueled his most recent works.
-Turning reality upside down and creating works that run counter to preconceived ideas continues to be one of his trademarks.
+He is one of the prominent fine art photographers out there, turning reality upside down and creating works that run counter to preconceived ideas.
 He melds bodies like hundreds of brush strokes, creating large compositions that are re-workings of nature’s structures from the XY chromosome to a nurturing ant colony to a gigantic swirling underwater nest.

 The large scale photorealistic paintings of heterosexual intercourse which Betty Tompkins made between 1969 and 1974 were practically unknown when they were exhibited together for the first time in New York in 2002.
+Tompkins one of the fine art photographers whose works revolve, almost exclusively, around photorealistic, close-up imagery of both heterosexual and homosexual intimate acts.
 Knowledge of Tompkins’ paintings immediately broadened the repertoire of first generation feminist-identified imagery.
 More significantly, their materialization made manifest an unacknowledged precursor to contemporary involvement with explicit sexual and transgressive imagery.

 Louise Parker is a Society Management model.
 She has worked with Yves Saint Laurent, Chanel, and Oscar De La Renta, among many others.
 She graduated from Bard College with a degree in photography, studied for a semester with Stephen Shore and has had her photography featured in New York Magazine.